matthewbub/weather-prototype/README.md

 I'm seeing now that all of the weather assets i uploaded are 1mb in size and come to find out, that adds up quick when there's like 100 + icons that are trying to render.
 Turns out Open Weather API is using 516 B sized images at the default scale which is .. impressively small lol.
 I'm annoyed at this because it's something I should have considered before uploading all of these images to my storage; not sure when I'll get around to optomizing thoses but I know i'm going to have to look into it.

+April 17th - i gave up on this like 3 times last week but my amazing girlfriend pushed me to keep going and see it through so here we are lol.
+Today im focused on some external logic that is too precious to me for public release, ill update moer soon

 ### Geolocations
 Geolocations are a collection of locations we've collected while sending requests to the api.
 This allows us to work with the unique ID for each location.